blepa/scratchpad/english/mark_tutor/20191205_e953_three_sides_of_a_car_loan.md

 RICART: ...Around the lot to look at cars, you turn back over your shoulder and you say, and by the way, we have guaranteed credit approval if that's something you think you may need.

-MALONE: Why is that the Columbo?
+MALONE: Why is that the Col umbo?

 RICART: It's from the old TV show "Columbo".
 That's what the sales trainers have called it for years.
 It's that kind of, like, look over the shoulder and give that squinty-eyed, by the way, I, you know, noticed this.
 It's kind of a smooth way - they just call it the Columbo.